Updated: October 27, 2025

 When Do You Need General Liability Insurance?

-Most small business owners buy a commercial general liability insurance policy right after they start their business, and for good reason.
-People can sue you even if your business didn't do anything wrong.
-Without business liability insurance coverage, legal fees and settlements could expose you to potentially crippling financial risks.
+Most small business owners purchase commercial general liability insurance immediately after starting their businesses.
+People can sue you even when your business did nothing wrong.
+Without liability insurance, legal fees and settlements create significant financial risks.

 You need general liability insurance if your business involves: